SRugina/compriser/README.md

 Use the CLI to execute the compile function, for instance when the page is requested (if the file needs to be up to date all the time).

+The command to execute is `templater compile TEMPLATER_FILE_NAME` e.g. `templater compile index`.
+The directory this is executed in is where it will search for the templates and components folder, so make sure to `cd` to the right directory before executing the command.

+If you've added new components or templates since the last compile, add a `-u` or `--update` flag onto the compile command. **This is the recommended way to use the compile function when in the development phase**

+Note: you cannot compile 'add-on' components.

 Go Example: TODO

 Rust Example: TODO

-Other:

-the command to execute is `templater compile TEMPLATER_FILE_NAME` e.g. `templater compile index`.
-The directory this is executed in is where it will search for the templates and components folder, so make sure to `cd` to the right directory before executing the command.
+PHP Example: TODO

 #### NodeJS backend:

-Use `require()` statements.
+Use `require('templater')` to import templater.
+Then, to compile a single page, do `template.compile(path, page)` where path is the absolute path to the folder that contains the `templates` and `components` folders, and page is a string of the name of the template name that should be compiled.

+If you've added new components or templates since the last compile, send `true` as a third parameter to the compile function, like so: `template.compile(path, page, true)`. **This is the recommended way to use the compile function when in the development phase**

+Note: you cannot compile 'add-on' components.

 Express Example: